 There is a large open-plan living area with double-height ceiling and floor-to-ceiling windows to showcase the dramatic views.
 There are two sumptuous seating areas with comfy sofas and vintage leather armchairs, meaning there is plenty of seating for everyone to feel like they have their own space.

-There are five bedrooms in Chalet Cannellle, four of which are ensuite (two with showers, two with baths), while the fifth one shares a bathroom.
+There are six bedrooms in Chalet Cannellle, incorporating a family suite for two adults and two children, four doubles/twins, and one fixed double.
 Plentiful Cowshed toiletries are supplied, fittingly, given that the chalet used to be a cowshed — and indeed part of it still is!

 The beds are dreamily comfy, and the owner has been asked so many times about them and about the beautiful bed linen that she now has a template email with all the details to send out.
 Luxury towels and bathrobes are also supplied.